-- Active cancellation: What makes the best noise-cancelling headphones so great?
-That extra component that senses and cancels out surrounding noise.
-Without this “active” noise canceling feature, it may not be worth the investment.
+- Active cancellation: What makes the best noise-canceling headphones so great?
+That extra component senses and cancels out surrounding noise.
+Without this “active” noise-canceling feature, it may not be worth the investment.

 - Ears at ready: The transducer noise that “blocks” ambient sound may annoy some people more than others.
-Most headphones are designed to make it as soundless as possible, but it may slip through anyway.
+Most headphones are designed to make them as soundless as possible, but they may slip through anyway.

 - Recharge it: Some models require disposable batteries, and others use rechargeable batteries.
-Rechargeable features are usually more handy, but this varies.
+Rechargeable features are usually handier, but this varies.

 Mistakes or Things to Avoid

 When looking for a pair of the best noise-canceling headphones, remember the words “active” and “passive.”
 Active noise canceling gets the job done with its microphones and transducer counter-signals, as we’ve mentioned.
 Passive noise canceling is mostly just a marketing term: It means that some extra effort went into the headset materials to block noise or create more “noise isolation” but it doesn’t effectively cancel anything: You’ll still hear the louder external sounds.

 It’s important to note that active noise cancellation won’t block everything, either.
 The microphone and transducer cannot respond quickly enough to instantly stop sharp, sudden screeches and thuds, so these tend to sneak through.
 Active cancellation excels at getting rid of long-term noise like clattering subways, murmuring crowds, or engines.

 Finally, remember that there’s a big difference between the best noise-canceling headphones and the headsets with the best fidelity or sound experience.
 When you have a transducer up in your ear blocking out external sound, it can interfere a bit with your music: sound quality just won’t be as accurate as it would be without noise-canceling, though it’s difficult for most to tell.